SATURDAY 10TH JULY 2021

 The OSS does not hold cancellation insurance to cover this eventuality as insurance of this nature is extremely expensive and would not cover all costs incurred by the event.

 Please see our Event Terms and Conditions for more information.

 Swimmers are free to raise money for any charity (or none), and we are delighted to partner with Level Water once again as our primary event partner charity.

 Level Water is a young and fast growing charity whose fortunes were changed overnight by involvement in the Dart 10k.
 The charity provides one-to-one swimming lessons for disabled children across the country, teaching them the basics then help them to join mainstream lessons and competitive clubs.

 To help support its work, The Outdoor Swimming Society receives funds from sales of tickets for branded OSS events and merchandise.
 Every purchase you make supports the running of the society, which is a not-for-profit organisation in it’s self defined role as the UK’s (and the world’s) best inspirer and informer on the art and sport of swimming.

 Aveton Gifford community outdoor pool is a beneficiary of the swim.
 It’s an open air pool in the village where the swim starts.
 It’s attached to the school, and used for primary school swim lessons as well as open for village use.
 It’s a wonderful facility that now needs to be self-supporting, and we are delighted to be supporting it.
-There will be charity swim places available for swimmers willing to fundraise for the pool – fundraising tickets will go on sale on the 21st November 2019.
+There will be charity swim places available for swimmers willing to fundraise for the pool.

 MORE QUESTIONS AND HELP